U.N. urges Jordan to let 12,000 stranded Syrian refugees enter

 HEALTH PROBLEMS MOUNT

 Respiratory tract infections, gastroenteritis and skin diseases such as scabies have been reported.
-There are signs of acute malnutrition among children and outbreaks of diarrhoea.
+There are signs of acute malnutrition among children and outbreaks of diarrhea.

 The UNHCR is appealing to Jordan to allow in the most vulnerable cases, Fleming said.